Soft in the centre and crunchy on the outside, this moist tea loaf is delicious served warm and spread with butter.

 Crazy Jack ensure the products they source can be traced from field to fork.
 They ensure Soil Association standards are adhered to and work closely with the Good Food Foundation.

-- Soak the sultanas in tea.
-It is better (if you have time) to soak the sultanas in tea overnight – if not, a few hours of soaking will suffice.
-I used Earl Grey teabags, but you could use any tea of your choice.
+- Soak the raisins in tea.
+If you have time, soak them in tea overnight – if not, a few hours of soaking will suffice.
+I use Earl Grey teabags but you could use any tea of your choice.

-- For the cardamom flavour, I find it simpler to heat the milk with the crushed pods and seeds.
-This gives a lovely cardamom flavour and is so much easier than trying to grind the hard seeds!
-Make sure the milk cools down to room temperature before mixing in with the wet ingredients.
+- For the cardamom flavour heat the milk with the cardamom pods.
+This gives a lovely cardamom flavour, then strain away the pods.
+Cool the milk down to room temperature before mixing with the other ingredients.

-- Cream together the butter and sugar, and add the eggs, vanilla and milk.
+- Cream together the butter and sugar till soft and creamy then add eggs, vanilla and milk.

-- Mix this into the flour and salt and combine well.
-The loaf mixture might appear thick, but the sultanas will have absorbed enough liquid to keep the loaf moist.
+- Mix in the flour, add salt and combine well.
+The mixture might appear thick but the raisins will have absorbed enough liquid to keep the loaf moist.

 - Line a loaf tin with parchment paper leaving the ends to hang over the edges.